mojitoteam/api/README.md

-# api
+# Mojito API

-Repository for Mojito API service.
+This is repository for Mojito API.